-- 4.1 Mineral fiber thermal insulating cement shall be composed of mineral fiber and inorganic fillers, with a suitable proportion of heat-resistant binder. - 4.2 The mineral fiber shall consist of rock, slag, or glass processed from a molten state into fibrous form. - 4.3 Asbestos shall not be used as an ingredient or component part of the product.
+- 4.1 Mineral fiber insulating and finishing cement shall be composed of mineral fiber and suitable inorganic fillers, premixed with a hydraulic setting binder such that when mixed with clean, fresh water, the cement will attain its initial set in approximately 2 to 4 h as usually applied. - 4.2 The mineral fiber shall consist of rock or slag or glass processed from a molten state into fibrous form. - 4.3 Asbestos shall not be used as an ingredient or component part in the manufacture of this product. - 4.4 Ceramic fiber shall not be used as an ingredient or component part in the manufacture of this product.
+Warning-In the presence of moisture or water, a hydraulic-setting binder, usually portland cement, will chemically react with aluminum-containing materials such as aluminum lagging and powdered aluminum pigmented paints or coatings.